lib-tools/lib-tools/samples/typescript-library-project-demo/README.md

 # typescript-library-project-demo

-The `lib-tools` demo for Typescript library project type.
+The `lib-tools` demo for Typescript library project type that demonstrates `scriptTranspilation`.